 - Certify your upcoming event as sustainable, then add our Cornell Sustainable Event Certified logo directly to your advertisements

-Cornell's Service Centers have become inundated with excessive packages.
+Cornell's Service Centers continue to process high volumes of packages.
 If you live on campus, we encourage you to rethink how you are shopping for and shipping items.
 Simple changes can make a big impact, and help reduce packaging waste, carbon emissions, and headaches, like long wait times when picking up packages.

 Ship smarter & reduce your package deliveries